 Tinea nigra is a very rare fungal infection.
-It causes brown or black patches to develop on the soles of the feet, the palms of the hand, or, on rare occasions, the torso.
+It causes dark spots on the bottom of the feet, the palms of the hand, or, on rare occasions, the torso.
 These may be black or brown.

 A type of yeast called Hortaea werneckii causes most tinea nigra infections.
 A person can get the infection when the yeast gets into their body, often through a small wound.